colebrookson/research-access/docs/institution-contact-protocol.md

 ![Description \label{Email2}](images/alex_email2.png)

 Please try and choose a distinct colour from the ones in use.
-You can even create your own label colour *Please note that Cole is associated wtih the colour orange, and any cases that are completed have some blue in the label
+You can even create your own label colour.

+*Please note that Cole is associated wtih the colour orange, and any cases that are completed have some blue in the label*

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------